 Please note that we are unable to accept H1b visas.

-Our fellowship program offers rotations through an accredited sleep lab, and the possibility of one year training in sleep medicine at the end of the pulmonary/critical care fellowship.
-For highly selected fellows who chose an academic track and who are exceptionally productive in their scholarly efforts, the program offers financial support for a Certificate in Clinical Research course that can be used to obtain subsequently a Master of Science in Clinical Research, this feature was highlighted in the “2015 ATS innovations in fellowship education book”.
+For highly selected fellows who chose an academic track and who are exceptionally productive in their scholarly efforts, our fellowship program offers financial support for a Certificate in Clinical Research course that can be used to obtain subsequently a Master of Science in Clinical Research, this feature was highlighted in the “2015 ATS innovations in fellowship education book".

 Individual curriculums are designed based on each fellow’s career goals.
 These include: